 A network’s minimum payout is the minimum amount of earnings you need before you can receive a payment.
 AdSense’s minimum payout is $100, which is higher compared to some alternatives.
 If your website is smaller or less established, it could take longer than you’d prefer to reach $100 in earnings.
 You might be better off partnering with a service that offers a lower minimum payout.

-Tailored for Your Blog
+Tailoring for Your Blog

-Huge ad networks like Google AdSense are built to serve any type of content-heavy site, from blogs to news sites to video publishers and everything in between.
+Large ad networks like Google AdSense are built to serve any type of content-heavy site, from blogs to news sites to video publishers and everything in between.
 If you’re looking for an ad provider that works directly with you and can build a custom-fit solution for your specific blog, it makes sense to seek out an alternative to AdSense.

 Additional Revenue Sources